briandconnelly/nicheconstruct/paper/response_to_reviewers.md

 Below, we address each of the comments individually.
 Each reviewer comment is shown as *italicized text*, and our response is shown immediately below.
 Text included from the manuscript or supplement is shown with a grey background.
+Included figures are given the same numbers as used in the manuscript or supplement (*S* prefix).
+Figures with an *R* prefix are included only in this response.

 \bigrule